apache/incubator-weex-site/docs/community/roadmap.md

 #### v0.21
 ## tools

-This year, the weex-toolkit will release version 2.0.0, it mainly provides the following new features:
+Weex-toolkit will release version 2.0.0 this year, it mainly provides those following new features:

 - Flawless installation and upgrade experience.
 - Better unit & functional testing support.